Bhodrolok/JobAppTrackr/README.md

 1. Frontend
     * React
+    * UI design components and pages
     * Integrate FE with backend API

 2. Backend
     * ASP.NET Core
-    * Exposed API service and endpoints to be consumed by FE
+    * Exposed RESTful API service and endpoints to be consumed by FE
+    * JWT Authentication
-    * Integrate BE with MongoDB database.
+    * Integrate BE with MongoDB database

 3. Database
     * MongoDB
-    *
+    * High performance, flexible document-based data model, scalability and ease of integration with FE and BE.

 4. Deployment
     * W.I.P.